 Getting started with the Data Cookbook is easy.
 Keeping it moving and getting adoption across the campus takes some planning.
 We have found that a successful implementation of the Data Cookbook requires focusing on the following:

-This integration is possible a number of ways, including with the Data Cookbook APIs.
-These are flexible components you can use in a variety of ways to connect your reporting tools directly to the specifications in the Data Cookbook.
+This integration can be accomplished many ways, including by using the Data Cookbook APIs.
+These are flexible components you can use to connect your reporting tools directly to the specifications in the Data Cookbook.
 You can even embed the Data Cookbook information in some reporting tools.

 The first people involved in the Data Cookbook ought to be your primary content creators, your subject matter experts, your data stewards.
 They need to understand the importance of data governance.
 Others who will be expected later to be entering content into the Data Cookbook need to understand their roles, and they need to be supported with training, documentation, and perhaps other resources, in performing those roles.